310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Tetora %}
-Nghh… If we had to have an excuse, we really thought this'd be a joint live with Trickstar, and thought our programmes for the event would be the same, too…
+Nghh… If we had to have an excuse, we really thought this'd be a joint live with Trickstar, and thought our programs for the event would be the same, too…

 Our joint lives have always been that way… I thought we just had to do the best we could with whatever we’re told, just like we always do…
 {% endbubble %}